Ami Melville (She/Her)

 Callum Murison

 Hello!
-I'm from Edinburgh, and am currently a fourth-year student studying on the MPhys Astrophysics programme at the University of St Andrews.
-I'm interested in almost all of astronomy and astrophysics, particularly on a computational side (handling and analysing observational data, and simulations).
+I'm from Edinburgh, and am currently an Actuarial Trainee at Hymans Robertson.
+Prior to that, I studied Astrophysics at the University of St Andrews, where I was particularly interested in computational aspects of the field (handling and analysing observational data, and simulations).
 Away from academics, I enjoy playing a variety of sports, exploring the Scottish hills, and am a keen musician.
-My project focuses on mapping a region of the sky known to be star-forming, around the Monoceros constellation, with the hope of using analytical techniques to attempt to find new star clusters.
+My research project in summer 2023 focused on mapping a region of the sky known to be star-forming, around the Monoceros constellation, with the hope of using analytical techniques to attempt to find new star clusters.
+My LiA in summer 2024 was with the Timothy Smith Network in Boston, Massachusetts, teaching coding and microelectronics as part of the Elevating Agriculture Technology (EAT) course.

 Nicole Entin